Grants and prizes

-Every year, the Human Rights and Violence Prevention Council gives out the Reykjavík City Human Rights Prize and several grants to organizations, businesses, and individuals.
+The Human Rights Council awards the annual Reykjavík City Human Rights Prize, as well as numerous grants to organizations, businesses and individuals.

 The Reykjavík City Human Rights Prize is awarded to those individuals, associations, or institutions that have actively defended human rights.
 The goal of the prize is to raise awareness about the City's Human Rights Policy and the importance of a society where human rights are respected.

-The prize will be presented at Höfði by the Mayor of Reykjavík on May 16, which is the City of Reykjavík Human Rights Day.
+The awards are presented annually at Höfði by the mayor of Reykjavík on May 16, Reykjavík City's Human Rights Day.

-The Reykjavík City Human Rights and Violence Prevention Council offers general grants to organizations, businesses, and individuals.
+Reykjavík City's Human Rights Council provides general grants to associations, companies, and individuals.

 General grants are given to organizations, businesses, and individuals for activities and services that contribute to the successful development of civil society, the equity of the city's residents, and diverse human lives.

 All applications should include a detailed cost estimate, both in terms of expenses and income.
-The Office of Human Rights and Democracy provides general advice and guidance for completing applications.
+The Human Rights Office provides general advice and guidance for completing applications.

 A memorandum on the allocation of the grant must be submitted within one year of when the grant was awarded.